wrench-project/wrench/doc/wrench_101.md

-WRENCH 101 is a page and a set of documents that provide detailed information for each WRENCH's [classes of users](@ref overview-users), provide higher-level content than the [API Reference](./annotated.html).
+WRENCH 101 is a page and a set of documents that provide detailed information for each WRENCH's [classes of users](@ref overview-users), and higher-level content than the [API Reference](./annotated.html).
 For instructions on how to
 [install](@ref install), run a [first example](@ref getting-started), or